 - 1. What will be the potential health impacts to any affected groups?
 Reducing the impacts of flooding during storm events could have an impact on affected groups be reducing the mold and mildew build-up due to standing water, thus improving air quality in homes with regular flooding.
 Water quality will be improved as less sewer overflows will be diverted to the river during storm events if we are not overloading the combined sewer water system.
 Additionally, increased tree canopy and native plants will ultimately help reduce the urban heat island effect and the local impacts of climate change.
 This will improve public health in our City by reducing the impact of heat-related health issues caused by climate change.
 Finally, it has been shown that access to natural spaces improves mental health.
-As we are in a national mental health crisis, increasing access to natural areas will provide the public with more ways of combatting these issues. - How have those groups been engaged and involved in the development of this ordinance?
-Residents were not directly engaged in the development of the project proposal.
+As we are in a national mental health crisis, increasing access to natural areas will provide the public with more ways of combatting these issues. - 2.
+How have those groups been engaged and involved in the development of this ordinance?
+Residents were not directly engaged in the development of the project proposal - Residents were not directly engaged in the development of the project proposal.
 However, the proposal was built off the strategies listed in the City's CPRP, which was heavily influenced by public outreach and feedback during its development in 2022.